 6. A school and a teacher that will seek, research, incorporate, be flexible and creative in the ways they keep the student with Down syndrome on task and in the ways progress is monitored.

 Children with Down syndrome and their families might want to attend kindergarten open house or orientation programs offered by schools in their area and consult with parents of children with Down syndrome who are already attending the school.
 Even at this young age the goal is to see signs of acceptance and independence.
 These reveal how naturally integrated the student with Down syndrome is within their school community.

-WE SUGGEST: Ask PADS, Contact PADS, Join PADS
+WE SUGGEST: Ask DSA, Contact DSA, Join DSA

 VITAL: Potty Training, Inclusion, IEP